-Our data showed the agreement rates for the denominator and numerator were high, 98.3 and 92.5 percent respectively.
+Data Element/Patient Encounter Level Testing Our data showed the agreement rates for the denominator and numerator were high, 98.3 and 92.5 percent respectively.
 The kappa statistic for the denominator was 0.66, suggesting moderate agreement between electronically extracted data and manually abstracted data, but showed excellent agreement (0.76) for the numerator.
-The agreement rate for the HIV diagnosis date-a key variable for accurately attributing patients to
+The agreement rate for the HIV diagnosis date-a key variable for accurately attributing patients to the denominator or numerator-was 95.3 percent, but the weighted kappa was only 0.57, suggesting moderate agreement.
+In most cases where the dates did not agree, the abstractors identified older HIV diagnoses in the patients' records than were included in the electronic health record extract.
+This finding suggests that the measures might not accurately exclude all patients with HIV diagnoses prior to the measurement period, which may reduce a provider's score.
+Additionally, of the electronic records that showed no HIV test, manual abstractors found an HIV test in about 6% of the records, indicating that some over-testing may occur as a result of the disagreement between patient records.

-Provide statistical data supporting the validity of the quality measure in a table format along with the level testing performed.
+✓ Provide statistical data supporting the validity of the quality measure in a table format along with the level testing performed.
+Patient/Encounter Data Element validity testing can also be included here.